-\ Number of slots: To be notified later on the University website.
+Number of available Ph.D. slots: To be notified later on the University website.

-\ The eligibility criteria and procedure for admission as specified in this admission brochure are subject to "changes made in the ordinances, rules and regulations by the University from time to time as per the decision of University and/or statutory bodies governing various programmes.
-The reservation policy shall be implemented in accordance with the Govt. of India and Govt. of NCT rules as applicable.
+The eligibility criteria and procedure for admission as specified in this admission brochure are subject to changes made in the ordinances, rules and regulations by the University from time to time as per the decision of University and/or statutory bodies governing various programmes.
+The